What is workplace discrimination?

-The clearest definition of discrimination in Canada to date is provided by the Supreme Court of Canada:
+The clearest definition of discrimination in Canada to date comes from the Supreme Court of Canada:

 Discrimination is a distinction which, whether intentional or not but based on grounds relating to personal characteristics of the individual or group, has an effect which imposes disadvantages not imposed on others or which withholds or limits access to advantages available to other members of society.

-Intention to discriminate is not necessary for a finding of discrimination.
-It only matters if the effect of the of the treatment is discrimination.
+Whether an employer intended to discriminate or not doesn’t affect a finding of discrimination.
+It only matters if the effect of the treatment is discrimination.